Apratim23/AssetAxis/README.md

 ## 🛡️ License

-MIT License.
+[MIT LICENSE](https://github.com/Apratim23/AssetAxis/blob/main/LICENSE).
 Use it, remix it, ship it.

 💙 Made with love by [Apratim Dutta](https://www.github.com/Apratim23)